danielwaltz/vueconf-us-2019/README.md

 - `sourceMapPathOverride` when debugging with Chrome
 - Node debug auto attach setting in `vscode`
 - Look into Chrome debugging with breakpoints - just figure it out 😔
-- There a "logpoints" along with breakpoints
+- There are "logpoints" along with "breakpoints" when debugging
 - Remember to use build steps in `Dockerfiles`

 ## Fast Mobile Apps